-The Comprehensive Ecosystem-Based Amendment 3 addresses modifications to bycatch and discard reporting South Atlantic Council managed fisheries.
+The Comprehensive Ecosystem-Based Amendment 3 addresses modifications to reporting requirements in all of the South Atlantic Council managed fisheries.
 Chapter 3 details the biological environment for the species that will be most affected by this amendment.

 Detailed information on the life history of the other species affected by this amendment through the data collection action can be found in previous amendments and the habitat and biological environment can be found in the Fishery Ecosystem Plan (SAFMC 2009b).